neophob/PixelController/README.md

     crw------- 1 root root 153, 0 Jan  1  1970 /dev/spidev0.0
     crw------- 1 root root 153, 1 Jan  1  1970 /dev/spidev0.1

 See `integration/RPi-Startscript` for an example init.d startscript.
-Make sure the `application_dir` variable is correct (default value is `/home/pi/pixcon`) and copy it to `/etc/init.d/`.
+Make sure to edit the `application_dir` variable in the startscript (default value is `/home/pi/pixcon`) and copy it to `/etc/init.d/`.

 ### Non-rectangular LED matrix